reasonmii/ref_R/statQuest/PCA.md

 pca.data
 ```

-The X-axis tells us what percentage of the variation in the original data that PC1 accounts for
+</br>The X-axis tells us what percentage of the variation in the original data that PC1 accounts for
 </br>The Y-axis tells us what percentage of the variation in the original data that PC2 accounts for
 </br>Now the samples are labeled, so we know which ones are on the left and the right
 </br>**★ geom_text : plot the labels, rather than dots or some other shape**